microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 ## Untaint system nodepool

 Later we need to run some applications on our system nodes.
-But sometimes the system nodes have _taints_ that don't allow scheduling new pods, that means we can't run our applications on the nodes.
+But sometimes the system nodes have _taints_ ([What are taints?](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)) that don't allow scheduling new pods, that means we can't run our applications on the nodes.

 ### Check if system nodepool is tainted